 Not ignored but definitely on their own.

-While I’m doing my workout, I’m not right beside her as I usually am trying to teach her.
+Likewise, while I’m doing my workout, I’m not right beside them as I usually am trying to “teach”.
 Instead, they learn to figure things out on her own while I watch.
-It’s amazing what kids will learn when you give them space (it’s the best way to help babes learn)
+It’s amazing what kids will learn when you give them space.

 It Helps Keep Them Active

-Physical activity at any age is awesome for kids.
+Physical activity at any age is awesome for kids (one of the pillars of raising healthy kids).
 And watching the girls mimic my movements only melts my heart more.